ibm-cloud-docs/ContinuousDelivery/troubleshoot_pipeline_private_workers.md

 * Active with the current, supported version of private workers
 * Inactive with an unsupported version of private workers
-* Inactive
+* Inactive and Unregistered

 Your private worker is inactive.
 Inactive private workers cannot handle incoming run requests.
 Pipeline stages that use an inactive private worker cannot complete.
 {: tsSymptoms}

+An agent can become inactive

-There is an issue with your Kubernetes cluster and the worker cannot be contacted.
-Or, the version of the private worker that you are running is no longer supported.
+1. if there is an issue with your Kubernetes cluster and the worker cannot communicate with the regional control plan services
+2. if the version of the private worker that you are running is no longer supported
-{: tsCauses}
+3. if the agent on the cluster has become Unregistered {: tsCauses}

+If the agent is reporting Unregistered after previously working, you can attempt to fix the registration by running the following command

+`kubectl patch worke${AGENT_NAME} --subresource=status --type=merge -p '{"status": {"registrationStatus": {"state": "Succeeded"}}}'`

-To activate your {{site.data.keyword.deliverypipeline}} private worker, [install](/docs/ContinuousDelivery?topic=ContinuousDelivery-install-private-workers#install_pw) the private worker again.
-Then, [register](/docs/ContinuousDelivery?topic=ContinuousDelivery-install-private-workers#register_pw) the {{site.data.keyword.deliverypipeline}} private worker on the Kubernetes cluster again.
+If the preceding command fails or if your {{site.data.keyword.deliverypipeline}} private worker is registered but still is inactive you can install the private worker again.
+Register the {{site.data.keyword.deliverypipeline}} private worker on the Kubernetes cluster again.
 {: tsResolve}

 ## I tried to install support for {{site.data.keyword.deliverypipeline}} Private Workers in Kubernetes.
 Why did the installation fail?